jbx-protocol/juice-docs-v1/protocol/api/contracts/or-controllers/jbcontroller/write/launchprojectfor.md

   uint256 _mustStartAtOrAfter,
   JBGroupedSplits[] memory _groupedSplits,
   JBFundAccessConstraints[] memory _fundAccessConstraints,
-  IJBTerminal[] memory _terminals
+  IJBPaymentTerminal[] memory _terminals,
+  string calldata _memo
-) external returns (uint256 projectId) { ... }
+) external override returns (uint256 projectId) { ... }
 ```

 * Arguments:
   * `_owner` is the address to set as the owner of the project.
 The project ERC-721 will be owned by this address.
-  * `_projectMetadata` is a link to associate with the project within a particular domain.
+  * `_projectMetadata` is a [`JBProjectMetadata`](../../../../data-structures/jbprojectmetadata.md) data structure to associate with the project within a particular domain.
 This can be updated any time by the owner of the project.
   * `_data` is a [`JBFundingCycleData`](../../../../data-structures/jbfundingcycledata.md) data structure that defines the project's first funding cycle.
 These properties will remain fixed for the duration of the funding cycle.
   * `_metadata` is a [`JBFundingCycleMetadata`](../../../../data-structures/jbfundingcyclemetadata.md) data structure specifying the controller specific params that a funding cycle can have.
 These properties will remain fixed for the duration of the funding cycle.
-  * `_mustStartAtOrAfter` is the time before which the configured funding cycle can't start.
+  * `_mustStartAtOrAfter` is the time before which the configured funding cycle cannot start.
   * `_groupedSplits` is an array of [`JBGroupedSplits`](../../../../data-structures/jbgroupedsplits.md) data structures containing splits to set for any number of groups.
 The core protocol makes use of groups defined in [`JBSplitsGroups`](../../../../libraries/jbsplitsgroups.md).
-  * `_fundAccessConstraints` is an array of [`JBFundAccessConstraints`](../../../../data-structures/jbfundaccessconstraints.md) data structures containing amounts that a project can distribute during each funding cycle and amounts that can be used from its own overflow on-demand for each payment terminal.
+  * `_fundAccessConstraints` is an array of [`JBFundAccessConstraints`](../../../../data-structures/jbfundaccessconstraints.md) data structures containing amounts that a project can use from its treasury for each payment terminal.
+Amounts are fixed point numbers using the same number of decimals as the accompanying terminal.
 The `distributionLimit` applies for each funding cycle, and the `overflowAllowance` applies for the entirety of the configuration.
   * `_terminals` is an array of [`IJBTerminal`](../../../../interfaces/ijbterminal.md) payment terminals to add for the project.
+  * `_memo` is a memo to pass along to the emitted event.
 * The function can be accessed externally by anyone.
+* The function overrides a function definition from the [`IJBController`](../../../../interfaces/ijbcontroller.md) interface.
 * The function returns the ID of the project that was launched.

 #### Body

 1. Create the project.
-This will mint an ERC-721 in the `_owners` wallet representing ownership over the project.
+This will mint an ERC-721 in the owner's wallet representing ownership over the project.

     ```solidity
     // Mint the project into the wallet of the message sender.